Mark-MDO47/PrisonDilemmaTourney/README.md

 I plan to run an Iterated Prisoner's Dilemma tournament among members of my extended family and friends.
 This repository contains a short Python program (PrisonersDilemmaTournament.py) that runs both a tourament and an evolutionary competition.

-I wrote a template for the python code for the algorithms (algorithm_template.py), and also wrote code for the 19 basic deterministic strategies from the literature (including the simplest imaginable strategies such as always defect).
+I wrote a template for the python code for the algorithms (algorithm_template.py), and also wrote code for the 18 basic deterministic strategies from the literature (including the simplest imaginable strategies such as always defect).
 Thus we have at least the basics covered.

+I also implemented 12 probabilistic algorithms just for fun.

 Submitted algorithms will have the naming convention algo_`your-initials`_`description`.py; this will help avoid naming collisions.
 See algorithm_template.py for examples and information on this and other common techniques such as static storage for algorithms.

+See https://github.com/Mark-MDO47/PrisonDilemmaTourney/blob/main/python/README.md for more description of the algorithms I included.

 The idea for the tournament is to create one or more algorithms and submit them, or choose an existing strategy and vote for it.
-If you wish to implement your own version of a strategy in the 19 I included, we will run that also.
+If you wish to implement your own version of a strategy in the 30 I included, we will run that also.

 With algorithms collected, I will run the tournament:
 * each strategy plays versus each other strategy and also plays against itself, with scores summed up